7h3v01d/neuron/README.md

 - Regional Accuracy: Modeling the unique thresholding and scaling of brainstem motor neurons and cerebellar purkinje cells.

 *Inspired by research into digital brain architectures and human scientific discovery.*

+## License

+Restricted Collaboration Licence (No Forking / No External Use).
+See LICENSE for details.